 Ever notice how your eyes like to travel along lines, following and flowing with them?
 Our mind has a tendency to follow paths and group elements that are aligned with each other.
 This is the principle of continuity.

 We can use lines to capture and guide users towards important elements within an interface.
-Devin Jacoviello creatively uses a series of platforms to engulf and guide users to Timeline’s value proposition on his landing page.
+Devin Jacoviello creatively uses a series of platforms to engulf and guide users to Asana’s tool Timeline’s value proposition on his landing page.

 Given the chance, our mind will opt for simplicity.
 Since a whole is easier to process than multiple parts, we’ll fill in the gaps or connect the dots to complete implied shapes or images.

 Loaders are a common element in user interfaces today.
 Whenever a product needs a little more time to complete a task, like refreshing or processing a payment, loaders will let us know the product is still working in the background.

-Khrystyna illustrates closure in her loader below.
-The lines in the animation never really touch each other and yet we see a circle.
+Khrystyna illustrates the principle of closure in her loader below.
+The moving, developing lines in the animation never really touch each other and yet we see a circle.

-Out of all 5 Gestalt Principles, connectedness is arguably the easiest to grasp.
+Out of all five Gestalt Principles, connectedness is arguably the easiest to grasp.
 Connectedness states that we tend to group elements when they are connected to each other.
 That’s it!

 Many apps feature onboardings these days.
 These are the first few screens you see when you pop open a new app.
-Often, they’ll feature stunning animations and graphics and will share the best parts of your new app with you.
+Often, they’ll feature stunning animations and graphics and will share the best parts of your newly-downloaded app with you.

 We’ve shared an onboarding by Paperpillar below.
 In it, the lovely couple lives inside a pink bubble.
 It houses the characters and elements around them, grouping them visually.

 Gestalt Principles: Over to You!

-Once you’ve got a solid grasp on them, it is easy to see the Gestalt Principles everywhere in UI and UX.
+Once you’ve got a solid grasp on them, it is easy to see the Gestalt Principles everywhere you look in UI and UX design.
 The next time you pop open your favorite app or find yourself enjoying a website, ask yourself: are any of the Gestalt Principles being applied here?
 Do they work alone or are they being used in combination?